maxgio92/notes/content/notes/program-execution-environment.md

 Moreover when a new function is called a new space in the stack dedicated to the new function is created and some data, besides the function code like declaration of local variables is pushed.

-This memory space dedicated to these subroutines are the stack frames.
+This memory space dedicated to these subroutines are the stack frames, so each function will have a stack frame.
 You can find a simple scheme of stack frames with the main data pushed to the stack in the picture below:

 ![memory-sp-bp](https://raw.githubusercontent.com/maxgio92/notes/99171626abe0c24cf00a66c480287d4701ec61df/content/images/memory-sp-bp.svg)